mtmanning93/craft-front/testing.md

 ## Manual Testing

 Manual tests were created to test the functionality of the final deployed version of the site, the outcomes were documented and displayed in the table below.
-Duzring the testing phase, occassionally tests would fail.
-If a test did fail, the issue would be addressed accordingly and the outcome of the additional testing is also provided
+During the testing phase, occassionally tests would fail.
+If a test did fail, the issue would be addressed accordingly and the outcome of the additional testing would be provided with description of how it was fixed.

-tested on desktop size
+The related iterations seperate the tests and are linked to the related iteration within the GitHub repository, all tests are mapped to their related user stories, with an expected outcome and a test result following.

-*** More
+Finally these tests were carried out by a real user, as tests failed they would be reported and dealt with after the testing with the current user.
+Once the failed tests had been addressed they were again carried out on the same user, this meant it was clear if the user experience was better as well as just passsing the test.

 | **Test** | **User Story** | **Expected Outcome** | **Initial Result** | **Action Taken To Pass *(if fail)*** |
 | ---- | ------ | ------ | ------ | ------ |